About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Plate tectonics

-1. Plate tectonics is the driving force behind most geological processes, and geological processes in the past were more rapid because plate-tectonic movements were more rapid.
+- Plate tectonics is the driving force behind most geological processes, and in the past those processes were more rapid because plate-tectonic movements were more rapid.

-2. Plate tectonics is driven by radiogenic heat in the mantle.
+- Plate tectonics is driven by radiogenic heat in the mantle.
 Not only were radioactive elements more abundant in the past (necessarily), but radioactive decay was more rapid.
-Consequently the heat generated by such decay was much greater than that generated today.
+Consequently the heat generated by decay was much greater than that generated today.

-3. In geological terms the Earth’s ocean floors are young, no parts being older than Jurassic.
-They formed gradually as new floor spread out from mid-ocean ridges and at subduction zones old floor was cycled back into the mantle.
-Because rates of spreading were faster in the past, marine temperatures were warmer, ocean floors more buoyant and sea levels higher.
+- In geological terms the Earth’s ocean floors are young, no regions being older than Jurassic.
+They formed gradually as new floor spread out from mid-ocean ridges and old floor was cycled back into the mantle.
+Because rates of spreading were faster, marine temperatures were warmer, ocean floors more buoyant and sea levels higher.

-4. It is usually assumed that plate tectonics can also account for the generation of continental crust (the ‘island arc’ theory).
-However, the rate at which continental crust increased tailed off after the Proterozoic, in contrast to the rate of oceanic crust generation, and it is therefore likely that in the Archaean and early Proterozoic continental crust formed predominantly by other processes.
+- It is usually assumed that plate tectonics can also account for the generation of continental crust (the ‘island arc’ theory).
+However, the rate at which continental crust increased tailed off after the Proterozoic, in contrast to the rate of oceanic crust generation, and it is likely that in the Archaean continental crust formed predominantly by other processes.

-5. As a result of plate tectonics the face of the planet has changed dramatically over time, with consequent changes in climate and environment.
-Plants and animals after the Cataclysm colonised a world that was continually evolving.
+- As a result of plate tectonics the face of the planet has changed dramatically over time, with consequent changes in climate and environment.
+Plants and animals after the cataclysm colonised a world that was continually evolving.
 In order to adapt to these changes, they themselves had to evolve.

 The speed of light

-5. It is currently unclear whether the value of c was highest at the time of the Creation or at the Cataclysm.
+- The value of c was highest at the time of the Creation.
 It had declined to close to its present value by the second millennium BC.

 Life

-1. Life is fundamentally a mystery.
-Attempts to ‘explain’ life seek to nullify the mystery, but they do so only by first defining life as something other than what it really is, i.e. as non-life.
+- Life is fundamentally a mystery.
+Attempts to ‘explain’ life seek to nullify the mystery, but first define life as something other than what it really is.

-2. Life, in the proper sense, is consciousness, that which animates, endowing the organism with the capacity of voluntary action.
-Plants are not living organisms, but animals are – they have a ’soul’ (Latin: anima).
+- Life is that which animates, consciousness, endowing the organism with the capacity of voluntary action.
+Plants are not living organisms, but animals are, they have a ‘soul’ (Latin: anima).
 Genesis and other Hebrew texts describe the soul as the ‘breath of life’ (Gen 2:7, 7:15 etc).

-4. The soul is not something that passes materially from generation to generation, evolving as it does so, and is therefore not amenable to a Darwinian explanation.
+- The soul is not something that passes materially from generation to generation, evolving as it does so, and is not therefore amenable to a Darwinian explanation.
 It comes directly from God.
 The coming-into-being of every individual animal involves a fresh act of creation.
-Just how the soul becomes part of the growing organism is a mystery (Eccl 11:5).
+Just how the soul becomes part of the growing organism is a mystery.

-5. In human beings the soul is the sense of self, and it is what enables us, in conjunction with our brains, to think.
-It enables us to perceive truth, and solve problems or devise explanations on the basis of what seems true.
+- In human beings the soul is the sense of self, and it is what enables us, in conjunction with our brains, to think.
+It enables us to perceive truth, and to solve problems on the basis of what seems true.
 If rational thought were reducible to the properties of atoms, properties such as truth and falsehood would be meaningless.

-6. The theory of evolution attempts to explain life in terms of non-life.
-However, the theory denies rationality as a quality distinct from the laws which determine the behaviour of atoms, and it is therefore self-contradictory.
-Any theory which holds that all products of the human brain – including sensations of rationality – are reducible to physical laws cannot itself claim rationality.
+- The theory of evolution attempts to explain life in terms of non-life.
+However, in denying that rationality is something distinct from the laws which determine the behaviour of atoms, it is self-contradictory.
+A theory which holds that all products of the human brain, including sensations of rationality, are reducible to physical laws cannot itself have rationality.

 Basic types, not species

-3. We may infer that in the beginning there were only a relatively small number of basic types, or kinds, but they had an inbuilt ability to evolve over time.
-This could have been inferred at the time of Darwin.
-However, as Darwin pointed out, the fossil record was far from adequately known in his day.
-Another important handicap was that nothing was known about the periods which we now refer to as the Hadean, Archaean and Proterozoic, and without such knowledge it would have been difficult to argue that the fossils recorded the recovery of life from a global cataclysm.
-The requisite knowledge has been acquired only in the last 30-40 years.
+- We may infer that in the beginning there were only a relatively small number of basic types, or kinds, but they had an inbuilt ability to evolve over time.
+This could also have been inferred in Darwin’s day.
+However, as Darwin pointed out, the fossil record was then far from adequately known.
+Another handicap was that nothing was known about the periods now known as the Hadean, Archaean and Proterozoic.
+Without some knowledge of them it would have been difficult to argue that fossils recorded the recovery of life from a global cataclysm.
+The requisite knowledge has been acquired only in the last 40 years.

 Evolution can be rapid

-1. Rates of evolutionary change in historical time tend to be greater than those observed in the radioisotope-dated fossil record.
+- Rates of evolutionary change in the recent past tend to be much greater than in the radioisotope-dated fossil record.
 Evolution does not require millions of years.

-3. In some instances, the evolutionary change documented in the fossil record is very substantial (e.g., the evolution of whales and dolphins from an ancestral land animal).
-The question is not whether such change has occurred but how it has occurred.
+- In many instances, the the change can be very substantial (e.g., the evolution of whales and dolphins from an ancestral land animal).
+The question is not whether such change occurred but how it occurred.
 Darwinism holds that it occurred by chance and predicts that phylogenies will testify to ‘numerous, successive, slight modifications’.
-Recolonisation theory holds that evolutionary pathways were genetically programmed from the outset and, bearing in mind the implausibility of complex biological systems coming together by a series of slight modifications, predicts that novelties not intrinsic to the initial body plan (e.g. camera eyes in a jellyfish) would have arisen abruptly.
+Recolonisation theory holds that evolutionary pathways were genetically programmed from the outset and, because of the implausibility of complex biological systems coming together by a series of slight modifications, predicts that novelties not intrinsic to the initial body plan (e.g. eyes in a jellyfish) arose abruptly.

-4. In rare instances, evolutionary change may involve the transformation of one complex biological system into another (e.g. an ear suited to hearing in air to an ear suited to hearing in water).
+- In rare instances, evolutionary change may involve the transformation of one complex biological system into another (e.g. an ear suited to hearing in air to one suited to hearing in water).

 Metabolism

-2. The Mesozoic, dominated on land by the dinosaurs and in the sea by icthyosaurs and plesiosaurs, represents a second great cycle of colonisation and as such requires separate treatment, as does the third great cycle of colonisation in the Cenozoic.
+- The Mesozoic, dominated on land by the dinosaurs and in the sea by ichthyosaurs and plesiosaurs, represents a second great cycle of colonisation and as such requires separate treatment, as does the third great cycle of colonisation in the Cenozoic.

-4. Mammals – especially the larger ones – came into their own only as the world approached the conditions of the present day: a comparatively cool Earth, with high temperature gradients of latitude and season.
+- Mammals, especially the larger ones, came into their own only as the world approached the conditions of the present day: a comparatively cool Earth, with high temperature gradients of latitude and season.
 Being able to generate their own heat internally, mammals can cope with temperature extremes better than other kinds.

 The late appearance of man

-1. Until the Pliocene, man did not venture beyond what is now Africa – geologically the most stable of the continents and therefore the safest place to be.
+- The earliest human fossils date to the early Pliocene.
+Until then, man had not ventured beyond what is now Africa, geologically the most stable of the continents and therefore the safest place to be.

 he guarded him as the apple of his eye.

-8. In the second millennium BC, by which time the Near East was divided into nations, God returned, choosing Israel as the nation amongst whom he would dwell.
-But they broke the marriage covenant they had with him.
-Just before Jerusalem’s destruction by the Babylonians he left his house but promised to come back (Zech 8:3), which he did six centuries later.
+- In the second millennium BC, by which time the Near East was divided into nations, God returned, choosing Israel as the nation amongst whom he would dwell.
+But they broke their marriage covenant with him.
+Just before Jerusalem’s destruction by the Babylonians, he abandoned his house, but promised to return (Zech 8:3), which he did six centuries later.
 The Creator manifested himself in human flesh, his body now replacing the house in Jerusalem.
 That too was destroyed, on a cross.
 But he rose from the tomb in which he was laid and before ascending into heaven promised that he would once more return, this time to dwell forever with all mankind.
 In the interim, anyone who put their trust in him would receive his spirit and become a member of a new holy nation.
 They themselves would be his body, his dwelling-place.

-9. He is therefore still present in the world, still witnessing to it concerning sin and righteousness and judgement.
-One day soon he will come back, as a bridegroom to his bride.
+- He is therefore still present in the world, still witnessing to it concerning sin and righteousness and judgement.
+One day soon he will come back, the bridegroom with his bride, and he will rule the nations until the whole earth is brought under his governance.